eduardo-ono/Estudos-Avancados-em-Matematica-e-suas-Tecnologias/desenvolvimento-de-sistemas-mtec-pi/2024-2o-ano/conteudo/html-css-js/matrizes-em-js/README.md

 \end{bmatrix}
 $$

-* Exemplo de representação de uma matriz $3 \times 3$ onde os índices iniciam em 0 (zero) e as linhas são vetores
+* Exemplo de representação de uma matriz $3 \times 3$ na linguagem JavaScript, onde os índices iniciam em 0 (zero) e as linhas são vetores (arrays):

 $$
-M =
 \begin{bmatrix}
 \ [ \ a_{00} & a_{01} & a_{02} \ ] \ \\
 \ [ \ a_{10} & a_{11} & a_{12} \ ] \ \\